ARTICLE CATEGORIES

 We wholeheartedly believe that there are, which is why we kicked out aluminum-based products from our home years ago.

-First off, as we’ve seen above, anyone looking to prevent slow down or reverse the onset of Alzheimer’s and dementia should focus on movement, exercise, calming the brain, and maintaining a proper microfloral balance in their body.
-Various studies researchers have found that:
+First off, as we’ve seen above, anyone looking to prevent, slow down, or reverse the onset of dementia should focus on natural Alzheimer’s treatments such as movement, exercise, calming the brain, reducing unnecessary toxin exposure, and maintaining a proper microfloral balance in their body.
+Various researchers have found that:

-A 2019 study published in the Neural Regeneration Research journal stresses the importance of functional food and says this about herbs, primarily Mediterranean herbs like mint: (20)
+A 2019 study published in the Neural Regeneration Research journal stresses the importance of functional food and says this about herbs in relation to Alzheimer’s treatment, primarily Mediterranean herbs like mint: (20)

 • Consumption of fresh herbs can help boost memory and reduce sugar levels in the body.